DrSamm/data-manipulation-like-a-Profi-/README.md

 I just got the inspiration of using nycflights13::flights.
 This dataset contains all 336776 flights that departed from New York City in 2013.
 Lately it is challenging to install this CRAN package directly.
 This worked for me: install.packages("https://cran.r-project.org/src/contrib/nycflights13_1.0.0.tar.gz", repos=NULL, method="libcurl")

-You should know that :flights" is not a data frame but a "tibble".  ?flights only shows the first few rows and all the columns that fit on one screen.
+You should know that "flights" is a "tibble".
+Tibbles are data frames, but slightly tweaked to work better in the tidyverse.